Off-Network Communications For Future Railway Mobile Communication Systems: Challenges and Opportunities: Opportunities and Challenges

 \section{Opportunities and Challenges}

 In this section, some potential research directions and challenges are presented to provide insight for future research.

-{\bf{System parameters consideration:}} Frequency, transmission power, bandwidth, and modulation coding scheme significantly affect the performance of the system.
+{\bf{System Parameters Consideration:}} Frequency, transmission power, bandwidth, and modulation coding scheme significantly affect the performance of the system.
 A reasonable setting is required to meet the system requirements.

-{\bf{Multi-air interface and multi-antenna:}} When the off-network communication mode is introduced, the placement and orientation of the antenna cannot be well optimized for train-to-ground communication, and at the same time for train-to-train communication.
+{\bf{Multi-air Interface and Multi-antenna:}} When the off-network communication mode is introduced, the placement and orientation of the antenna cannot be well optimized for train-to-ground communication, and at the same time for train-to-train communication.
 When performing mode switching, adjusting antenna will inevitably cause communication interruptions.
 Similar to the Uu interface (on-network mode) and PC5 (sidelink) interface (off-network mode) in LTE-V2X/NR-V2X, adding a new air interface for railway off-network mode is a good solution (the two air interfaces are independent of each other and can operate simultaneously).
 The existing Uu-PC5 seamless switching optimization scheme has been relatively mature, which has great reference value for future research on mode switching in railway.

 Multiple antennas need a trade-off between diversity and multiplexing, and the high-speed movement of trains can make channel estimation inaccurate.
-Therefore, a key challenge is how to optimize and deploy the antennas.
+Another key challenge is how to optimize and deploy the antennas.

+{\bf{MAC Protocol Design:}} If V2X is used for FRMCS off-network communication, the higher transmit power of the PC5 interface will make coexistence with cellular link (Uu) in the same band challenging.
+In addition, since there is no centralized control center for off-network communication, suppressing interference from other users in the same frequency band and avoiding collisions when reserving the channel are also key challenges.
+The power control algorithm, channel division protocol, and random access protocol of the MAC layer can be used to avoid these problems.
+Therefore, the MAC protocols dedicated to the railway environment need to be designed for FRMCS.

-{\bf{Channel measurement:}} Channel measurement of off-network in railway communication is still lacking.
-An accurate channel measurement can help better understand the signal propagation conditions, which can benefit system design and parameter setting.
-However, it is challenging to obtain an accurate channel model due to the high mobility and complex railway communication environment.
+{\bf{Channel Measurement:}} An accurate channel measurement can help better understand the signal propagation conditions, which can benefit system design and parameter setting.
+There have been already works on T2T channel measurement, such as \cite{ref7,ref8,ref9}.
+However, the future railway off-network communication scenarios are diverse, and there might be several different potential frequencies.
+Hence, more channel measurements can be done for different scenarios with different frequencies.